How to Negotiate Salary for Your Next Career Move

 Why is it necessary to discuss salary?

-How soon should I negotiate for a raise?
+When should I begin to negotiate a salary?

-What happens if I am satisfied with the offer with no negotiation?
+What if I am happy with the deal I received with no negotiation?